JustinJNaidu/Sleep_Health/README.md

 	- all `.html` files in the project directory

 ## Docker Container
-1. Build the image
+1. Building image
 - In a terminal, `cd` to the directory that contains the `Dockerfile` `docker build -t <your_image_name> .`
 - Replace <your_image_name> with whatever you would like your image to be called.

-2. Link to the image on DockerHub
+2. Image link on DockerHub
 - https://hub.docker.com/repository/docker/justinnaidu/sleep_project

 3. Run the automated version of the image
 - Use "make project_image" in the terminal to build the image automatically;

 4. Build the report automatically
-If you are using git bash on Windows:
+Git bash on Windows:
 - Use "make docker-run" in the terminal to build the report automatically.
+Git bash on Mac:
-- If you are using git on Mac/Linux: Use "make docker-run-m" instead.
+- Use "make docker-run-m" instead.